Martian chess: End of game and scoring

 The game ends when one player runs out of pieces (i.e., their territory becomes empty).
 Players then compute their scores by adding up the point values of the pieces they captured: queen = 3, drone = 2, pawn = 1.
 The player or team with the highest total wins the game.

 In the four-player game, the players form two teams, with teammates in opposite corners.
 Teammates play for a combined score.
 Aside from strategic differences, play is unaffected; it is legal (and sometimes good strategy) to capture your teammate's pieces.

 Strategy

 Capturing with a queen often allows the opponent to immediately recapture, leading to a back-and-forth battle until one player runs out of pieces in the line(s) of capture.
 This is more common in two-player games, since other players may interfere in the four-player version.
 The net point difference is usually minor with two players, but can give the players involved a significant lead over the others in a four-player game.

-Moving a pawn or drone into enemy territory can be a good move for several reasons:
+Moving a pawn or drone into enemy territory can be a good move for several reasons, it can: